uzair032/Git/README.md

 # Git
-I have developed a basic C++ program
+I have developed a basic C++ program that adds, removes and display a pen through simple link list.